Lesbos Island – Taverna Vafios

 A weekend in Vafios and Lesvos Island

 It was a lovely weekend when my best friend and I went to Vafios, a village located in Lesbos island in the North-western part of Greece.
-It was such a beautiful, small place with plenty of things to do, and the food was really delicious.
+It was such a beautiful, small place with plenty of things to do, and the Mediterranean food was really fresh and delicious.
 Actually we toured around the whole island, not only Vafios village, but apparently that was my favorite place in the island, because of its natural beauty and the great food we had there.

 Taverna Vafios is actually a village with no more than 150 locals and one of the most traditional villages in Lesbos.
 Although I was doing Weight Watchers workout routines and all that jazz before we went I really couldn’t resist the food.
 I tried to shed a few pounds initially, but I know for a fact that was just me wasting my sweet time because I gained a few there.
 And surprisingly I don’t regret it one bit.

 My tip here is that if you ever decide to visit Greece during your holidays, be prepared to gain some weight.
 There’s no way you can resist the culinary temptations of Greece, especially when you are visiting an island like Lesbos or any other rural area.
 Even if you feel confident that you can cope up with the challenge, don’t do it because you are going to miss a wonderful experience.
 Taste everything, enjoy it and try to lose the weight later, that’s my advice…

 Why Lesbos Island?

 So the reason why we went there in the first place, was because my friend’s grandmother had just beaten breast cancer, and she and her family wanted to go celebrate with her.
 During summer, visiting a Greek island is a great way to relax and enjoy the beaches, the food and the wonderful people.
 You may choose to have quiet holidays or party a little more, since all islands and places where tourists usually stay are full of restaurants, bars and clubs.